PotionSeeker/Block-Swap-Advanced/README.md

 Players can set up a global block swap template that will be copied to all newly generated worlds.
 This is done by placing a config in the 'defaultconfigs' folder (e.g. 'defaultconfigs/block_swap.json5')

 ## Available 'swapper' Options
-These are all the currently availible options that can be used to define how blocks get swapped.
+These are all the currently availible options that can be used to define how blocks get swapped:
 ### Required 'core' options:
 - old (BlockState, required): The block that will get replaced (e.g., {"Name": "minecraft:cobblestone"}).
 - new (BlockState, required): The new block to replace the old block (e.g., {"Name": "minecraft:diamond_block"}).